garcia-nacho/garcia-nacho.github.io/_posts/CartPole-Under-the-Hood.md

 ### Introduction.
 In [my last post](https://garcia-nacho.github.io/AI-in-R/) I was explaining how to use AI to solve the [CartPole environment](https://gym.openai.com/envs/CartPole-v0/) by testing sets of 10 radom values as weights of a very simple neural network.
 In this post we are going to investigate a bit more on what is going on during these processes.
-In machine learning the weights are the internal parameters that are used to sequentially transform
+In machine learning the weights are the internal parameters that are used to transform the input values into the prediction.
+Usually they are randomly initiated and tuned during the training process so the predictions are more and more accurated.
+In our neural network we don't really tune them, we randomly asign values to the weigths and check the performance of the agent.
+This strategy only works if the space of working weights is big enought, so it is very likely that we can find them just by chance.

 , during the training process the weights are modified to optimize the output